jnesnidal/jobjitsu/README.md

 Do not deploy this as a public website with a shared API key.
 For production, proxy OpenAI requests through a server you control.

-## Legacy App

-The previous MatchCraft app has been moved to `legacy-matchcraft/`.